-This course focuses on discipline specific topics, such as administrative principles, current issues, and management practices necessary for obtaining and working in a health, wellness and behavioral sciences career, and expands to include breadth of knowledge and synthesis.
+Students will evaluate discipline-specific topics, such as administrative principles, current issues, and management practices necessary for obtaining and working in a health, wellness and behavioral sciences career.
+Students will expand their breadth of knowledge and synthesis skills.
 Culminating and interdisciplinary integration of knowledge and research is emphasized for professional preparedness.
-Prerequisites: Ordinarily, a student must have a junior/senior standing and acceptance as a HWBS major or consent.
+Prerequisite: Junior or Senior standing and consent.